 Antibiotics are drugs that kill bacteria or inhibit their growth.
-This gives the body's immune system time to clean up an infection.
+This gives the immune system time to clean up an infection.
 The use of antibiotics in livestock farming can entail risks for humans and animals.
-The bacteria can become resistant to antibiotics and this resistance can be transmitted to other bacteria.
+Bacteria can become resistant to antibiotics and this resistance can be transmitted to other bacteria.
 As a result, infections with these antibiotic-resistant bacteria are more difficult to treat.

 Antibiotic-resistant bacteria from animals, specifically livestock, can be can also be transmitted to humans.
 Although the extent of this problem is still unknown for the various resistant bacteria, it’s still an important reason for drastically reducing the use of antibiotics in livestock.
 Veterinary antibiotic use has indeed fallen sharply since 2009.
 Despite this favourable development, it is remains a priority to study antibiotic resistance in humans and animals.